pybandit/pybandit/doc/development/maintaining.rst

 2. Add the contributor to the appropriate `GitHub Team <https://github.com/orgs/pybandit/teams>`_ if accepted the invitation.

   * ``pybandit-core`` is for core team members
-  * ``pybandit-triage`` is for pybandit triage members
+  * ``pybandit-triage`` is for PyBandit triage members

 If adding to ``pybandit-core``, there are two additional steps:

-3. Add the contributor to the pybandit Google group.
+3. Add the contributor to the PyBandit Google group.
 4. Create a pull request to add the contributor's GitHub handle to ``pybandit/pybandit/web/pybandit/config.yml``.

 The current list of core-team members is at